 The Reader's Guide is provided to assist MAOs in using their Medicare HOS Baseline Report information effectively.
-This section will guide the reader to identify key topics, such as the CMS Medicare Star Ratings, and answer general questions about the reports and data.
+This section will guide the reader in identifying key topics, such as the CMS Medicare Star Ratings, and will also answer general questions about the reports and data.
 For further assistance, please refer to the Technical Assistance information below.
-Additionally, the HOS Highlights section in this report has information about new website content, webinars, and HOS program updates.
+Additionally, the HOS Highlights and Resources section of this report contains information about website content, webinars, and other HOS program updates.